JingwenWang95/DSP-SLAM/README.md

 ### Label format
 If you want to create your own labels with your own detectors, you can follow the same format as the labels we provided in the KITTI-07 sequence.
 * 3D labels contains 3D detection boxes under [KITTI](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) convention.
 Each `.lbl` file consits of a numpy array of size Nx7, where N is the number of objects detected.
 Each row of the array is a 3D detection box: [x, y, z, w, l, h, ry].
 More information about the KITTI coordinate system can be found from [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) or [KITTI website](http://www.cvlibs.net/publications/Geiger2013IJRR.pdf).
 * 2D labels contains MaskRCNN detection boxes and segmentation masks.
-Each `.lbl` file consists of of a dictionary with two keys: `pred_boxes` and `pred_maskes`.
+Each `.lbl` file consists of of a dictionary with two keys: `pred_boxes` and `pred_masks`.
 Boxes and masks are stored as numpy array of size Nx4 and NxHxW.

 ### Run DSP-SLAM with mono sequence
 If you have problem installing mmdetection3d but can run mmdetection smoothly, then you can start with mono sequences as they only require 2D detector.